 - Did you remember to click the “Schedule” button after editing the date/time?
-For the post to publish, the Schedule button must be clicked.
+For a post to publish, the Schedule button must be clicked.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
-Depending on the resources of your web server, you could experience problems.
-If so, try lowering the number of scheduled items and see if this fixes the problem.
+Depending on your hosting setup, you could experience problems.
+If so, try decreasing the number of scheduled posts and see if this fixes the problem.